 "That student's name is Jim Moriarty!"

 Moriarty clapped his hands together and laughed.
 The laugh wasn't quite fake—but it wasn't quite genuine either.
-It was the kind of laugh you hear when somebody is modestly accepting a compliment.
+It was the kind of polite laughter somebody uses for the sake of modesty rather than accepting a compliment.

 "You praise me too much.
 You deserve half the credit, really.
 If you hadn't figured it out then I could only have played Voldemort for so long."
 Moriarty nodded multiple times and didn't stop nodding even after he continued talking.
 "It's true, it's all true.
 I actually threatened him with letters before showing up in person to ensure my safety.
 You know!
 The mind games…" Moriarty trailed off, stretching out that last syllable and failing to repress an amused laugh.
 "Ah, I'm getting ahead of myself now.
 Mind explaining what I just admitted?"

 "Gladly.
 My next move will be to explain how and why you are helping Voldemort, so let's go back to the very beginning of this case.
 You figured out that the school has been hiding the Philosopher's Stone, which is fairly impressive if I do say so myself, but that's nothing compared to what you did with that knowledge.
 Once you realized Quirrel was the one attempting to steal it, you confronted him about it, but not directly.
 Maybe you sent him a letter or three so that he and Voldemort wouldn't be able to just get rid of you.
 You threatened to reveal Voldemort's secret while making sure he couldn't find out who you were.
 It didn't matter if you didn't have evidence.
 All you needed was to create pressure, to create some sort of fear deep inside Voldemort's heart.
 Even the most dangerous dark wizard of all time can't do so much as scratch you if he doesn't know who you are.
 It was a dangerous game, but his weakened state must have made it quite easy for you to hide from him.